 HER-C 204 Beginning Ceramics, Hand Building (3 cr.)
-P: Foundation Program.
+Open to Herron majors and non-majors.
 Beginning studio introduction to handbuilding, glazing, and firing of clay as an expressive studio medium applicable to contemporary and sculptural concepts.

 HER-C 206 Beginning Ceramics, Wheel Throwing (3 cr.)
-P: Foundation Program.
+Open to Herron majors and non-majors.
 Focus on wheel throwing as an expressive tool within an overall ceramic experience.
 Clay vessels will be utilized to develop an understanding of glazing and firing techniques.
 Traditional forms will be used to expand sensitivity to material, history, and wheel throwing techniques.

 HER-C 208 Intermediate Wheel Throwing (3 cr.)
-P: C206.
+P: HER-C 206.
 Designed for ceramics or non-art majors who wish to further pursue wheel throwing.
 Emphasis is on developing skill through an exploration of more complex forms and investigative advanced embellishment and firing techniques.

 HER-C 304 Ceramics III (3 cr.)
-P: C204-C206 Advanced workshop.
+P: HER-C 204 and HER-C 206; Herron Undergraduate.
+Advanced workshop.
 Focus on students' conceptual development and self-motivated projects.
 Heavy concentration on material testing and exploration of firing techniques.
 Emphasis will be placed on the merging of technique and concept to ready students for entry into a career as a ceramic artist or educator.

 HER-C 305 Ceramics IV (3 cr.)
-P: C204-C206 Advanced workshop.
+P: HER-C 304 and Herron Undergraduate.
+Advanced workshop.
 Focus on students' conceptual development and self-motivated projects.
 Heavy concentration on material testing and exploration of firing techniques.
 Emphasis will be placed on the merging of technique and concept to ready students for entry into a career as a ceramic artist or educator.

 HER-C 307 Clay and Glaze Materials (3 cr.)
-P: C204, C206, and C304.
+P: HER-C 204 and HER-C 206; Herron Undergraduate.
 This course is an investigation into the chemistry that makes up clays and glazes.
 Students develop an understanding of these materials and their interactions by systematically testing a variety of glazes and clay bodies that are used by contemporary ceramic studio artists.
 Topics include low and high fire glazes, clay bodies, specialty glazes, and clays.

 HER-C 308 Intermediate Wheel Throwing (3 cr.)
-P: C206
+P: HER-C 206 and Herron Undergraduate.
 Designed for ceramics majors to further develop wheel throwing skills.
 Assignments will focus on investigation of contemporary methods that utilize the wheel as a tool for functional as well as sculptural objects.
 Emphasis is on developing skill through an exploration of more complex forms and investigative surface finishes and firing techniques.

 HER-C 350 Ceramic Workshop (3 cr.)
-P: C204, C206 This course is designed to offer specific focused topics of surface design and alternative firing techniques in the ceramic arts.
+P: HER-C 204 and HER-C 206.
+Open to Herron majors and non-majors.
+This course is designed to offer specific focused topics of surface design and alternative firing techniques in the ceramic arts.
 All methods of forming ceramic objects to be explored in an intensive 3 week workshop environment.

 HER-C 400 Ceramics V (3-6 cr cr.)
-P: C305 This course is designed to investigate specific advanced ceramic techniques as used by contemporary artists.
+P: HER-C 304, HER-C 305, HER-C 307; Herron Undergraduate.
+This course is designed to investigate specific advanced ceramic techniques as used by contemporary artists.
 Areas of study will be offered on an alternate basis.
 Subject matter to be covered will include kiln construction and glaze calculations.

 HER-C 405 Ceramics VI (3-6 cr.)
-P: C400
+P: HER-C 400 and Herron Undergraduate.
 Final semester study devoted to the student's independent research in ceramics.
 Emphasis placed on advanced techniques and the development of concepts and philosophies pertinent to the student's direction culminating in a thesis body of work.